leewc/apollo-academia-umn/Project/README.md

 ## State of Code

 All code is functional.
 Some tiny performance improvements can be made by removing certain assertions but all the algorithms and additional ones have been *correctly* implemented.

+## References:

+Professor Amy Larson provided the idea of representing the Towers of Hanoi Problem with the use of sentinel values, I have referred to her advice and help on framing this problem.